erajasekar/cs-workshop/PITCHME.md

 ### Enjoy solving puzzles

-* You should be passionate about progressing from a unknown state of a problem to arriving at a working solution.
+* You are passionate about making progress from a unknown state of a problem to arriving at a working solution.

 +++